ivoGanev/ivoganev.github.io/_posts/2021-03-17-know-your-datastructures.markdown

 To communicate intention through code with other programmers is very important aspect when you write computer programs.

 Imagine you are making a 2D infinite runner game where you need to generate floor tiles.
 As the player runs, new tiles are being created at the front and removed from the back.
-You can use any data structure to store the current tiles but why not use a queue?
+You can use anything to store the current tiles but why not use something that forms a queue?
 That way you clearly communicate with other developers that blocks are only to be added to the front and removed from the back.

 ## Arrays